-Any member can be removed by a recommendation from the Leadership Development Committee and a 1⁄23 vote of the required quorum of the Leadership Team.
-In the case that a Leadership Team member being considered for removal is a member of the Leadership Development Committee, that individual must recuse themselves from removal conversations and Leadership Team co-chairs may make a recommendation to the Leadership Team for removal.
+Any member can be removed by a recommendation from the Leadership Team Co-chairs and CAN's Executive Director and a $\frac{2}{3}$ vote of the required quorum of the Leadership Team.
+A Leadership Team member being considered for removal must recuse themselves from removal conversations.